Contact us today for Membership Information!

 Every wedding is as unique as the person you’re marrying.
 Whether you plan a themed wedding, an intimate gathering or a black-tie affair, your menu choices go a long way in cultivating the right energy.
 It’s no secret that some foods are fancier than others, but the wedding’s catering style impacts the tone of your event, too.

-Here are some things to consider when planning your wedding menu list to set the right mood:
+Here are some factors to consider when planning a menu to set the right mood:

 • Formal wedding: A black-tie and ball gown affair is about more than dress codes.
 Attendees often expect a lavish seated dinner with escort cards and several courses.
 Waitstaff will be respectfully dressed and serving passed hors d’oeuvres during cocktail hour.